michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0078.md

 - v: look down on with disdain
 - v: reject with contempt
 ### Family
-scorn: scorned, scorner, scornful, scorning, scorns+;scorner: scorners;scornful: scornfully
+- scorn: scorned, scorner, scornful, scorning, scorns+
+- scorner: scorners
+- scornful: scornfully
 ### Examples
 - Other Republicans saved at least some of their scorn for Mr. Obama.
 - They deserve our encouragement, and Spencer deserves nothing but scorn and repudiation.